 Genetics and ELSI Report Series

-Medical Genetic Services in Developing Countries: The Ethical, Legal and Social Implications of Genetic Testing and Screening
+Medical genetic services in developing countries: The Ethical, Legal and Social Implications of genetic testing and screening (2006)

-This publication considers the primary ethical, legal, and social issues associated with the establishment of medical genetic services in developing countries, in particular genetic testing and screening.
-The goal of this report is to expand and enrich the discussion of some of the major ELSI specific to medical genetic services in developing countries, and to suggest principles of effective management of the ELSI of genetic testing and screening in these contexts.
+This report - published in 2006 - is the second in a series of reports produced by the Human Genetics at WHO to examine the ethical, social and legal implications (ELSI) of genetics and genomics.
+It focuses specifically on the ELSI of establishing medical genetic services in developing countries, particularly those issues associated with genetic testing and screening.
+While many other reports have already considered the ELSI of genetic testing and screening, few have focused specifically on issues raised in developing countries.
+The goal of this report is to broaden and enrich the discussion of some of the major ELSI specific to medical genetic services in developing countries, and to suggest principles of effective management of the ethical legal and social issues raised by genetic testing and screening in these contexts.

 Genetics, genomics and the patenting of DNA: Review of potential implications for health in developing countries (2005)